Summary: in this tutorial, you will learn how to use the SQL Server

-- Second, specify the schema in which the new table belongs.
+- Second, specify the schema to which the new table belongs.

-- Third, specify the name for the new table.
+- Third, specify the name of the new table.

 - Fourth, each table should have a primary key which consists of one or more columns.
 Typically, you list the primary key columns first and then other columns.
 If the primary key contains only one column, you can use the

 PRIMARY KEYkeywords after the column name.
 If the primary key consists of two or more columns, you need to specify the

 PRIMARY KEYconstraint as a table constraint.
 Each column has an associated data type specified after its name in the statement.
 A column may have one or more column constraints such as

 - Fifth, a table may have some constraints specified in the table constraints section such as